 Moreover the US has distracted itself with phantom fears and instead of focusing on real threats.
 The US may have been the leader in 4G, but leadership is not assured in future generations.
-The Chinese government is aiming to help its country's device, app, and service developers by being the first to deploy 5G.
-This would allow Chinese developers the distribution to a national market from the very beginning.
-China has already replaced the US as the world's largest mobile app market, 119 unseating the US in downloads and revenue in 2016.
-The US, caught up in crony squabbles over the past decade, took its eye off the ball.
+The Chinese government wants its country's device, app, and service developers to win the race for the 5G ecosystem.
+China has already replaced the US as the world's largest mobile app market, unseating the US in downloads and revenue in 2016.
+The US, caught up in crony squabbles and rent-seeking regulation over the past decade, took its eye off the ball.
 The real threat to Silicon Valley is not the nation's 4,551 internet service providers, but rather Chinese internet giants, including Baidu, Alibaba, and Tencent, which make the US players look tame by comparison.
-120

 Unless it wants to capitulate for China, American industry needs to set aside its crony games and start to play for Team USA.
 Telecom, content, software, and hardware companies should all play for the same team.
 They should partner to complement each other's strengths, leveraging the appropriate actors for the conversation.
-Moreover, Team USA should grow the bench and bring new actors into the fold including retailers, integrators, investors, and so on.
-The more robust our market and diversified our business models, the less likely China will be able disrupt it.121
+Moreover, Team USA should grow the bench and bring new valuable actors into the fold.
+The more robust our market and diversified our business models, the less likely China will be able disrupt it.